irenegrone/Short-DS-Analytics-Projects/README.md

 #### Mortgage default
-Python project.
+Python - Tabular data - Random Forest
 The aim is to show a possible approach in solving a problem given an objective and open data.
 Objective: to develop a model to predict if a mortgage from the dataset will default in its remaining lifetime given the information at the time of the mortgage first observation.